 This Act may be cited as the Perth Diocesan Trustees (Special Fund) Act 1944 1.

-[Section 1 amended by No. 74 of 2003 s.
+[Section 1 amended: No. 74 of 2003 s.
 145.]

-2. Interpretation
+2. Terms used

 In this Act, unless the context otherwise requires —

-The Special Fund means the capital sum with accretions thereof vested in The Perth Diocesan Trustees for or towards the support of the Anglican Church of Australia clergyman from time to time stationed at York pursuant to the provision in that behalf created by the Will of Samuel Evans Burges, deceased, mentioned in the Preamble.
+Special Fund means the capital sum with accretions thereof vested in The Perth Diocesan Trustees for or towards the support of the Anglican Church of Australia clergyman from time to time stationed at York pursuant to the provision in that behalf created by the will of Samuel Evans Burges, deceased, mentioned in the Preamble.

-The Trustees means The Perth Diocesan Trustees.
+Trustees means The Perth Diocesan Trustees.

-[Section 2 amended by No. 121 of 1976 s.
+[Section 2 amended: No. 121 of 1976 s.
 7.]

 3. Capitalisation or payment of surplus income

-The surplus income arising from the special fund remaining in the hands of the Trustees in any year after payment to the Anglican Church of Australia clergyman for the time being stationed at York of the sum of Twenty pounds may, at the discretion of the Trustees, be capitalised or paid to the Anglican Church of Australia clergyman for the time being stationed at York.
+The surplus income arising from the special fund remaining in the hands of the Trustees in any year after payment to the Anglican Church of Australia clergyman for the time being stationed at York of the sum of £20 may, at the discretion of the Trustees, be capitalised or paid to the Anglican Church of Australia clergyman for the time being stationed at York.

-[Section 3 amended by No. 121 of 1976 s.
+[Section 3 amended: No. 121 of 1976 s.
 7.]

 Notes

-1 This is a compilation of the Perth Diocesan Trustees (Special Fund) Act 1944.
-The following table contains information about that Act.
+1 This reprint is a compilation as at 7 August 2015 of the Perth Diocesan Trustees (Special Fund) Act 1944 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table